DanutGavrus/10-C-Applications/1. Fundamental Algorithms and Data Structures/7. Hash Tables/README.md

 -"The "insert" and "search" operations in a hash table";
 -""Open Addressing" and "Quadratic Probing"".
 ```
-When run, a small demo appears and then a table is created.
+WHEN RUN, a small demo appears and then a table is created.
 A hashtable with the size of 10.007 is created for each test.
 For 5 different filling factors the "search" operation is evaluated.

+## Generated Graphs
+No graphs were generated for this project.

 ## Getting Started
 You can find a .exe version of the project for EASY TESTING.
 Also, this project's code can be found in the .cpp file.